-\mysubsubsection{Joint and automated exploration of sparsity, precision, and value-similarity} Recent compression techniques typically employ structured or fine-grained data pruning during training with a fixed precision of tensors.
-Techniques that obtain adaptive quantization (precision lowering), during or after training, usually do not explore pruning of the models.
-Joint explorations of the pruning and quantization may achieve high compression ratios due to the interplay of these compression techniques.
-For example, quantization can increase the sparsity of tensors considerably \cite{aimar2018nullhop}, because more values can be represented as zero after compressing the range \cite{han2020survey}.
-Likewise, pruning may lead to further reduction in the bit-width, since the total number of values in the pruned model are fewer and may be expressed with a much lower numeric range and precision.
-Therefore, the layer-wise joint exploration of sparsity and varying precisions of tensors may lead to higher compression and accelerations.

-Moreover, these compression techniques do not leverage temporal and spatial value-similarity in inputs, outputs, or weights.
-Therefore, joint exploration algorithms may be developed that use multiple compression strategies during training and automatically explore combinations that compress the model further.
+\mysubsubsection{Joint and automated exploration of sparsity, precision, and value similarity} Recent compression techniques typically employ structured or fine-grained data pruning during training with a fixed precision of tensors.
+Techniques for adaptive quantization often do not explore pruning.
+Joint explorations of pruning and quantization may achieve high compression due to the interplay of these compression mechanisms.
+For instance, quantization can increase sparsity considerably \cite{aimar2018nullhop}, as more values can be represented as zero after compressing the range \cite{han2020survey}.
+Likewise, pruning may reduce bit-widths further since fewer non-zero values in the pruned model may be expressed with a much lower numeric range and precision.
+Moreover, such compression techniques do not leverage temporal and spatial value similarity in inputs, outputs, or weights.
+So, joint exploration algorithms may be developed that use multiple compression strategies during training and automatically explore combinations that compress the model further.
 Recent techniques for automated explorations include CLIP-Q \cite{tung2018clip}, \cite{srivastava2019joint}, and \cite{yang2019automatic}.
-Exploring a wide range of combinations during the training may not be feasible and necessary.
-Therefore, the algorithm developers for compact models may reduce the space of compression choices by determining a fixed range of effective options before beginning the resource-extensive training and, if required, further limiting the search-space of the compression choices by evaluating them with a pre-trained model and fine-tuning.
-Then, the choices that appear effective after quick evaluations may be explored during the training.
+Exploring a wide range of compression combinations during the training may not be feasible.
+Therefore, model designers may reduce the space of compression choices by limiting effective options before beginning resource-extensive training, and if required, further limiting the search space by quick evaluations with a pre-trained model and fine-tuning.